Nematic and smectic stripe phases and stripe-SkX transformations

-In order to illustrate how to manipulate condensed skyrmions, an ultra thin chiral magnetic film of thickness $d$ in the $xy-$plane is considered.
+We consider a thin chiral magnetic film of thickness $d$ in the $xy-$plane.
 Its magnetic energy reads

-where $A$, $D$, $K$, $M_{\rm s}$, and $\mu_0\mathbf{H}$ are the Heisenberg exchange stiffness, interfacial DMI coefficient, perpendicular uniaxial anisotropy energy, the saturation magnetization, and the external magnetic field, respectively.
-The demagnetization effect is included through the effective anisotropy $K=K_{\rm u}- \mu_0M_{\rm s}^2/2$, here $K_{\rm u}$ is the perpendicular magnetocrystalline anisotropy.
-This is a good approximation when the film thickness $d$ is much smaller than the exchange length \cite{Xiansi2018,preprint1,preprint2}. $E=0$ is chosen for state of $\mathbf{m}=\hat z$.
-Magnetization unit vector $\mathbf{m}$ is govern by the Landau-Lifshitz-Gilbert (LLG) equation
+where $A$, $D$, $K_{\rm u}$, $\mu_0$, $M_{\rm s}$, $\mathbf{H}$ and $\mathbf{H}_{\rm d}$ are the Heisenberg exchange stiffness, the DMI coefficient, the perpendicular magneto-crystalline anisotropy, the vacuum permeability, the saturation magnetization, the external magnetic field, and the dipolar field, respectively. $E=0$ is chosen for state of $\mathbf{m}=\hat z$.
+In the analytical considerations, the static magnetic interaction for a thin film can be included through the effective magnetic anisotropy constant $K=K_{\rm u}-\mu_0M_{\rm s}^2/2$ (dipolar interaction is fully included in all of our MuMax3 simulations \cite{MuMax3}).
+This theoretical approximation is good when the film thickness $d$ is much smaller than the exchange length \cite{skx-size,Xiansi2018}.